niklasmato/Fortinet-leak-q1-2025/README.md

 ## Contents

+- `FortiLEAK-Belgium`: List of Belgian usernames found in the leak
-- `affected_ips.txt`: List of IP addresses identified as potentially affected
+- `FortiLEAK-Domains-Belgium`: List of Belgian usernames found in the leak

 ## Disclaimer